-Some parents/carers may find talking about their young person's PMLD distressing.
+Some parents/carers may find answering questions about their young person's PMLD distressing, but you do not have to answer any questions that you do not want to.
 Some young people may not want to engage with the intervention.
 If at any time a young person appears distressed, the session would be stopped.
 If a young person shows continued signs of distress, they would be withdrawn from the study.
 You can discuss any issues or concerns with the research team at any time.